OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2023

-The Olympus Mythical Trail (OMT) is an endurance run held the first weekend of July through Mount Olympus, in Northern Greece, start and finish in "Lakkos", a ravine nearby the central square of Litochoro town.
-The 2022 race will be held on Saturday July 2nd, starting at 00:01 hours.
+The Olympus Mythical Trail (OMT) is an endurance run held the first weekend of July through Mount Olympus, in Northern Greece, with start and finish in Litochoro town, Pieria.
+The 2023 race will be held on Saturday July 1st, starting at 00:01 hours.
 It is a challenging event for experienced trail runners, starting just in midnight and thus forcing athletes to climb over 3000m of vertical through the night.
-Moving over 2000m above sea level for 20km, runners are reaching Skolio peak, Greece’s 2nd highest at 2911m over very technical, rocky and exposed single track.
+Moving over 2000m above sea level for 20km, runners are reaching Skolio peak, Greece’s 2nd highest at 2905m over very technical, rocky and exposed single track.
 The course links established trails around Mt.
 Olympus, from North-West to South-East, with rediscovered ancient pathways, to form a seamless out-and-back loop.
 These trails stand as a testament to the way people used to make a hard living through the natural mountain resources, logging, herding, and foraging.
 Many checkpoints are named after such historic landmark indicating the utility of each place.
 Participants come mostly from Greece with a growing number of international entries.

 Olympus Mythical Trail Course

-The ITRA-certified out-and-back loop course is almost entirely on single track with some in-between connecting backcountry gravel or paved sections (less than 5%), in all 101.6km with 6520m of climb.
+The ITRA-certified out-and-back loop course is almost entirely on single track with some in-between connecting backcountry gravel or paved sections (less than 11%), in all 110km with 7300m of climb.
 The race starts and finishes in Lakkos ravine, just 200 meters away from central square of Litochoro town.

 The course starts with a small climb to Stavros site (Boudolas refuge) and then after some flat distance the trail climbs continuously to the highest part of the mountain, where is the complex of main peaks.
-The "Musses Plateau" is the main highlight of the course, when the new day comes on Saturday morning, from dusk for the heading runners to sunrise for the following pack of them, with the first cut-off time point at K-25 (Apostolidis refuge).
+The "Musses Plateau" is the main highlight of the course, when the new day comes on Saturday morning, from dusk for the heading runners to sunrise for the following pack of them, with the first cut-off time point at K-24 (Apostolidis refuge).
 The trail traverses the steep flanks of the mountain below the highest peak (Mytikas 2918m) where at the site of "Zonaria" (=belts, named after the geological formation) the athletes enjoy the tremendous view of the lower parts of the mountain and the sea in the distance as well.
-Soon a steep and exhausting climb leads athletes to the highest point of the whole course, the peak of "Skolio" (=school) at an altitude of 2911m.
-After passing from the top of (Agios Antonios (St. Anthony), the trail continues steeply south to the alpine meadow called “Bara” at 2400m, to descend from the col to Skamnia, Bichtesi, on the southern slopes of the mountain.
-From there it turns east and reaches the Malta Forest, in the core of the Olympus Natural Reserve to reach "Aiyannis" Park, where a big challenge is waiting for everyone and sounds at the name "Livadaki" (=small meadow).
-From Aiyannis at K-70, each one has to climb to Linadaki, a distanse of 10K and 1500D+.
-After that a steep descent is waiting, for getting everyone to "Prionia" (K-88) at the road head from Litochoro to a very popular place in the heart of the mountain.
-Here originates the Enipeus river which flows eastwards towards Litochoro town.
-The trail itself follows this direction and after 15km of superb course deep in the forest emerges to the hill of Golna and climbs down for the final kilometers to the Finish Line.
+Soon a steep and exhausting climb leads athletes to the highest point of the whole course, the peak of "Skolio" (=school) at an altitude of 2905m.
+After passing from the top of (Agios Antonios (St. Anthony), the trail continues steeply south to the alpine meadow called “Bara” at 2370m, to descend from the col to Skamnia, Bichtesi, on the southern slopes of the mountain.
+From there it turns east and reaches the Malta Forest, in the core of the Olympus Natural Reserve to reach "Aiyannis" Park, where a big challenge is still waiting everyone as the athletes must head to higher slopes gradually and accross the famous Enipeus Valley leads to Prionia and following a steep ascent to Petrostrounga again.
+After that a relief is waiting everyone for the last 12km as they climb down on their way to Litochoro, where is the finish line.

 About the organization